Iterable

 - Keep your org’s S3 prefix isolated; we grant write only to that prefix.

-Section titled “Troubleshooting”- Small files: Repartition before writing; target 128–512MB per file.
+Section titled “Warehouse export troubleshooting”- Small files: Repartition before writing; target 128–512MB per file.

 - Partition skew: If most events occur on a few dates, consider secondary partitioning (e.g., by